 - Go for a leisure walk at Devikulum Lake

 - Experience wildlife at Anamudi National Park

 How to reach Munnar

 - Air: Munnar doesn’t have an airport.
 The closest is Cochin International Airport at a distance of 110 kilometres.
-It is connected to other major cities in India and abroad

 - Rail: Aluva is the nearest railway station that is linked to other parts of India.
 The travel time is 110 kilometres.
 The major railway station is Ernakulam Junction from where you can avail trains for Bangalore, Delhi, Mumbai, Mangalore and Chennai.

 - Road: Private as well as state buses operate daily from other parts of Kerala and Tamil Nadu.
 Volvo buses are available from Bangalore, Chennai, Mysore and Coimbatore.
 The road journey is scenic.

 Kodaikanal is one of the most charming places to visit in August in India.
 The Palani Hills, the tranquil lakes and the breathtaking waterfalls allure visitors with its irresistible charm.
 July and August are the monsoon months when the area receives average rainfall.
 The weather is pleasant, and the temperature varies between 20 degrees Celsius and 30 degrees Celsius.